-If you are asking why does mouthwash burn, blame one or more of these culprits:
+Blame one or more of these culprits:

 - Mouth ulcers, for example, will become worse with alcohol-based rinses.
 The menthol irritates the wounds and alcohol’s drying properties delay the healing process.